Domain Generalization for Medical Image Analysis: A Review: Background

 \subsubsection{Settings for Domain Shift}

-In the context of DG, domain shift can be categorized into \textit{covariate shfit} and \textit{concept shift}.
-A covariate shift happens when the data distribution between the source and target domains is different, but the functional relationship between the input and output (the ``concept'') remains the same.
-Given the source domain $\mathcal{S}_{source}$ and a target domain $\mathcal{S}_{target}$, we have covariate shift when $P^{source}_X \ne P^{target}_X$ but $P^{source}_{Y|X} = P^{target}_{Y|X}$.
-Here, $P_X$ and $P_{Y|X}$ denote the marginal distribution of the input features and the conditional distribution of the output given the input, respectively.
-Concept shift occurs when the functional relationship between the input and output changes, \ie, $P^{source}_{Y|X} \ne P^{target}_{Y|X}$.
+In the context of DG, domain shift can be categorized into \textit{covariate shfit} and \textit{concept shift}. \parggg{Covariate shift} happens when the data distribution between the source and target domains is different, but the functional relationship between the input and output (the ``concept'') remains the same.
+Given the source domain and a target domain, we have covariate shift when $P^{source}_X \ne P^{target}_X$ but $P^{source}_{Y|X} = P^{target}_{Y|X}$.
+Here, $P_X$ and $P_{Y|X}$ denote the marginal distribution of the input features and the conditional distribution of the output given the input, respectively. \parggg{Concept shift} occurs when the functional relationship between the input and output changes, \ie, $P^{source}_{Y|X} \ne P^{target}_{Y|X}$.

+To illustrate, consider two clinics that perform brain MRI scans on their patients.
+A covariate shift might be caused by differences in the MRI scanners, patient population, or other factors that affect the appearance of the brain scans.
+On the other hand, a concept shift might occur when the diagnostic criteria or the diseases of interest vary between the clinics.
+For example, one clinic might focus on diagnosing Alzheimer's disease, whereas another might concentrate on detecting brain tumors, in which case Alzheimer's disease might not be deemed significant.
+Additionally, the concept shift can manifest in the differences in diagnoses made by various medical professionals.
+This type of shift is closely associated with alterations in the assigned labels (label shift) or the interpretation of these labels (semantic shift).

-Given these definitions, cross-site DG and cross-temporal DG could lead to covariate shift as the same concept (\eg, the presence or absence of a disease) may be associated with different input features (\eg, different patient populations) across different sites or at different times.
+In the context of different DG settings, cross-site DG and cross-temporal DG could lead to covariate shift as the same concept (\eg, the presence or absence of a disease) may be associated with different input features (\eg, different patient populations) across different sites or at different times.
 In contrast, cross-protocol and cross-modal DG could potentially involve concept shifts.
-Different protocols or imaging modalities could generate different types of information, thus changing the concept that relates input features to the target variable.
 For example, a concept shift could occur when a model trained on MRI images, which highlights detailed information about soft tissues, struggles to correctly interpret CT scans that provide more detailed depictions of bone structures, essentially changing the underlying relationship between image features and the corresponding disease labels.